andrewt0301/static-analysis-course/docs/cpp_job_description.md

 ## Job Requirements

-* Bachelor or above in Computer Science or related fields, PhD is a great plus
+* Bachelor or above in Computer Science or a related field, PhD is a great plus
 * Good written English (at least Intermediate level is required)
 * Strong knowledge of C++
 * Solid algorithmic skills